Probing cosmic strings via gravitational-wave lensing: Detection rate

-where $V_S(\chi_L,\Delta,M)$ is the 3D volume of total mass $M$ source locations that produce detectable fringes when a string of tension $\Delta$ is at comoving distance $\chi_L$.
-We integrate $\chi_L$ from 0 out to the detector's horizon, $\chi_{\max}(M)$.
-For a given string at $\chi_L$, several conditions limit $V_s$.
-First, the source must lie beyond the string (so that the string is between source and observer).
-If the source comoving distance is $\chi_S$, we require $\chi_S > \chi_L$.
-Second, the source must be within the detector's horizon: $\chi_S \le \chi_{\max}(M)$, where $\chi_{\max}(M)$ is the maximum detection comoving distance for a binary of mass $M$ given $SNR\geq8$.
+For a given string at $\chi_L$, several conditions limit $V_S$.
+First, the source must lie behind the string (so that the string is between the source and the observer).
+If $\chi_S$ denotes the source comoving distance, then this requires $\chi_S > \chi_L$.
+Second, the source must be within the detector horizon: $\chi_S \le \chi_{\max}(M)$, where $\chi_{\max}(M)$ is the maximum comoving distance at which a binary of mass $M$ can be detected with $SNR \geq 8$.
 This $\chi_{\max}$ is essentially set by the SNR threshold and corresponds to the unlensed detection range for that mass.
-Finally, the source's alignment relative to the string must yield observable fringes.
-This alignment is quantified by the dimensionless impact parameter $y=\theta_L/\Delta$, where $\theta_L$ is the angular separation between the source and the line-of-sight passing through the string, measured at the string.
-Essentially, $y=0$ means the source is directly behind the string, and $y=1$ corresponds to the source lying just at the edge of the string's gravitational influence (roughly at the deficit angle $\Delta$).
-We define $y_{\max}$ as the maximum impact parameter that still satisfies the fringe detectability conditions (mismatch and resolution).
-This $y_{\max}$ defines the maximum angular separation between the source and the line of sight measured at the observer, $\phi_{\max}$:
+Finally, the relative alignment of the source with respect to the string must produce observable interference fringes.
+This alignment is quantified by the dimensionless impact parameter $y=\theta/\Delta$, where $\theta$ is the angular separation between the source and the line of sight passing through the string, evaluated at the string position (see also Sec.~\ref{subsec:full-wave}, where the parameter $y$ is introduced in the expression for the transmission factor).
+In this parametrization, $y = 0$ corresponds to a source located along the line of sight directly behind the string, while $y = 1$ corresponds to a source lying at the boundary of the double-imaging region, set by the deficit angle $\Delta$, which approximately marks the extent of the string’s gravitational influence.
+We define $y_{\max}$ as the maximum impact parameter for which the fringe detectability conditions (mismatch and resolvability) are satisfied.
+This $y_{\max}$ then determines the maximum angular separation between the source and the line of sight as measured at the observer, $\phi_{\max}$: